helloimalastair/livin-on-the-edge/data/blog/buildingablog.md

 After I came back, realizing I should probably do something about it, I connected it to [Forestry's](https://forestry.io) Git-Based Content Management System, which I have some experience with.
 Once I thought I had everything ready, I deployed it to [Cloudflare Pages](https://pages.cloudflare.com), so that I didn't need to manage hosting or bandwidth.
 And that's about it.

-I haven't set the Github repo to public.
+I haven't set the Github repository to public.
 That isn't because I don't believe in Open Source, which I do.
-It is more just that I'm embarrased about how messy I made it.
+It is more just that I'm embarrassed about how messy I made it.

+## You've inspired me to build my own blog!

+I'm flattered, I really am!
+For resources on how to build your own blog, try my new [Blog Helper](https://www.goalastair.com/buildyourownblog), or send me a ping if you still need help.

 See y'all around!